Modern Inventions: Plot

-Donald visits the Museum of Modern Marvels which showcases futuristic electronic appliances and inventions.
+Donald visits the Museum of Modern Marvels, which showcases futuristic electronic appliances and inventions.
 He drops a coin on a string in the admission box and yanks it out.
 Once inside, he meets the Robot Butler, a brass cyclops.
-The Robot Butler is programmed to greet guests and take their hats but it has a flaw where it takes their hats whether they want to or not.
-It takes Donald's hat over Donald’s protest but Donald does a magic trick to produce a top hat.
-He encounters a robot hitchhiker exhibit that thumbs a ride when he imitates a passing ambulance.
-It pokes him in the eyes for tricking it into activating.
-The Robot Butler appears and takes his top hat but he does a magic trick to produce a bicorne.
+The butler is programmed to greet guests and take their hats, but it has a flaw where it takes their hats whether they want to or not.
+It takes Donald's hat over his protest, but Donald does a magic trick to produce a top hat.
+He encounters a robot hitchhiker exhibit that thumbs a ride when he imitates a passing car, then pokes him in the eyes for tricking it.
+The butler appears and takes his top hat, but he does another magic trick to produce a bicorne.

-He finds a bundle wrapping machine.
-He ignores a sign that says not to touch it and pulls a lever, causing it to wrap him with cellophane and a red ribbon.
-After he frees himself, the Robot Butler appears and takes his bicorne.
-He does a magic trick to produce a kepi and taunts the Robot Butler who chases him.
-He hides inside a robotic baby carriage and swaps his kepi with a bonnet.
+Donald finds a bundle wrapping machine.
+He ignores a sign that says not to touch it and pulls a lever, causing the machine to wrap him with cellophane and a red ribbon.
+After he frees himself, the butler appears and takes his bicorne.
+He does a magic trick to produce a kepi and taunts the butler, who chases him.
+He hides in a robotic baby carriage and swaps his kepi with a bonnet.
 The carriage coddles him and offers a milk bottle, which squirts milk at his face.
-As he tries to escape, the carriage thrashes him with a puppet toy, squirts more milk, puts a diaper on him, and tickles him.
-When he finally gets free, the Robot Butler appears and takes his bonnet.
+As he tries to escape, the carriage thrashes him with a puppet toy, squirts more milk, and puts a diaper on him.
+When he finally gets free, the butler appears and takes his bonnet.

-After he does a magic trick to produce a bowler hat, he finds a robotic barber chair that he activates by using his coin.
-The Barber chain tosses him upside-down and locks him down then trims his tail while giving his head a shoe-polish.
+After he does another magic trick to produce a bowler hat, he finds a robotic barber chair that he activates by using his coin.
+It tosses him upside-down and trims his tail while giving his head a shoe-polish.
 After he is released, he puts his bowler hat on his well-polished head.
-However, the Robot Butler appears and takes his bowler hat.
-Fed up with the Robot Butler taking his hats, he throws an explosive tantrum.
+However, the butler appears and takes his bowler hat.
+Fed up with the butler taking his hats, he throws an explosive tantrum.